 Australia has become a little cheaper this year due to the weakening Australian dollar.
 However, if you’re going be earning a salary in Australia, you will still be paying a premium for living here.

 If you are interested in either Sydney or Melbourne, you will be moving into either the 5th or the 8th most expensive city in the world, respectively, and you will be paying more for public transport than any other city in the world.
 The fabulous scenery in Sydney will provide you with plenty of opportunities for romance.
 Yet, on average, you will also be paying more for a date in Sydney than anywhere else.

-Living down under does have a few price perks, though; we have cheap gym memberships and, ironically, cheap Big Macs.
-Overall, the living expenses in Australia are almost double of that in India.
+Living down under does have a few price perks, though – we have cheap gym memberships and, ironically, cheap Big Macs.
+Overall, the living expenses in Australia are almost double those in India.

 Why is the cost so high?

 Fundamentally, the cost of living in Australia is deemed to be expensive due to Australia’s unique geographic characteristics.
 Very simply put, Australia’s population is very small in comparison to the enormous size of its land.
 As a result, demand is lower and freight and transportation costs are considerably higher.

 However, do keep in mind that the standard cost of living is also a result of Australia’s “high wage cycle”.
 Our minimum wage is almost double that of the United States, and overall Australians are getting high pay.
 Accordingly, the costs for goods and services are higher, and so consumers are charged more.
 You are paying more, but you are also getting paid more.
 The Numbeo survey shows that countries that have a higher cost of living also have an equally high purchasing power, compared to less expensive countries.
 Also, the stringent nature of Australia’s planning and strata regulation makes commercial rent higher for every single shop.